Skip to main content

 You Are Not Alone.
 Contact Writing Services

 Crafting a compelling personal statement can seem like a daunting task, but remember, you are not alone in this process.
-Laurier's Writing Services are here to support you every step of the way.
+Laurier's Writing Support is here to support you every step of the way.

 1. One-on-One Writing Appointments: You can schedule appointments (both online and in-person) with student or professional staff members.
 They can provide you with personalized feedback and guidance on your personal statement.